tkerby/gosearch/README.md

 2. Sherlock is outdated and lacks updates.
 3. Sherlock sometimes reports false positives as valid results.
 4. Sherlock frequently misses actual usernames, leading to false negatives.
+5. Sherlock does not search HudsonRock's Cybercrime Intelligence database
+6. Sherlock does not search ProxyNova's database
+7. Sherlock does not search BreachDirectory's database

 The primary issue with Sherlock is false negatives—when a username exists on a platform but is not detected.
 The secondary issue is false positives, where a username is incorrectly flagged as available. `GoSearch` tackles these problems by colour-coding uncertain results as yellow which indicates potential false positives.
 This allows users to easily filter out irrelevant links.
 If there's enough demand, we might implement an option to report only confirmed results or focus solely on detecting false negatives.